Hibby/packetradio-guide/docs/linux.md

 #### Command Line

-Every Debian system ships with one called `nano` which is relatively approachable.
+Every Debian system ships with a text editor called `nano` which is relatively approachable.

 You open your file directly, so to edit the BPQ config file, run `sudo nano /etc/bpq32.cfg`.
 This translates to: `As root user, open nano to edit /etc/bpq32.cfg`